 MiniSeries, or any other unambiguous metadata value, you will increase the chance of Amazon achieving a high-confidence match when a customer searches or browses for that content.

 Featured Rows on the Fire TV Home Screen

-Fire TV's home screen also includes rows such as "Featured Movies" and "Featured TV" (among other curated lists) with a rotating selection of works.
+Fire TV's home screen also includes rows such as "Featured Movies", "Featured TV", and "Featured Content In This App" (among other curated lists) with a rotating selection of works.
 Only catalog-integrated content is eligible to be included in these featured rows.

 The Buy Box (the Promoted Viewing Option)

 When a customer selects a title from the search results, the content details page appears.
 Below the content, customers can see the different ways to watch the content.
 The viewing option highlighted in orange is referred to as the "Buy Box."

 Fire TV automatically selects what it thinks is the best way for customers to view the content, based on the apps customers have and the free trials available, and promotes the title in the Buy Box.
 In the above example, Fire TV identifies Streamz as the best way to watch the content (most likely due to the free trial).

 If the customer already has the Streamz app and is authorized to view the content, the customer is presented with a "Watch Now with Streamz" button: